wayko/psGuiAdPasswordChanger/README.md

 ![](https://github.com/fardinbarashi/psGuiAdPasswordChanger/blob/main/githubRepoContentDeleteIfYouWant/logo.png)
 ![](https://github.com/fardinbarashi/psGuiAdPasswordChanger/blob/main/githubRepoContentDeleteIfYouWant/1.jpg)
 ![](https://github.com/fardinbarashi/psGuiAdPasswordChanger/blob/main/githubRepoContentDeleteIfYouWant/2.jpg)

 A PowerShell GUI for resetting user passwords in on‑prem **Active Directory**.
-Built to run in **PowerShell 7** (recommended) and also works in **Windows PowerShell 5.1**
+Built to run in **PowerShell 7** (recommended) and also works in **Windows PowerShell 5.1** For best effect run this in the domaincontroller or MGMT server

 ---